alpeshdgapps/photoid-india-legal/index.md

 - Use your photos to train machine learning models
 - Use your photos for advertising
 - Include photos, faces, names, phone numbers, contact details, or payment details in analytics events
-- Use your information for advertising or marketing without your consent
+- Use your information for advertising or marketing

 ---